René Binder

-René Binder (born 1 January 1992) is an Austrian racing driver.
+René Binder (born 1 January 1992) is an Austrian racing driver who currently competes in the 2025 European Le Mans Series with Proton Competition.
 He is the nephew of former Formula One driver Hans Binder, and his father, Franz, was also a racing driver.

-Career
+Early career

 Binder was born in Innsbruck.
 He began his racing career in karting in 2002, remaining in the category until 2008.
 During this time, he finished third in the German Junior Kart Championship in 2007 and was runner-up in the German Challenger Kart Championship in 2008.

-In 2009 he began his formula racing career by competing in the ADAC Formel Masters series for the Abt Sportsline team.
-Whilst his teammate Daniel Abt won the championship, Binder finished the season in seventh position with three podium finishes.
+In 2009, Binder began his formula racing career by competing in the ADAC Formel Masters series for the Abt Sportsline team.
+Whilst his teammate Daniel Abt won the championship, the Austrian finished the season in seventh position with three podium finishes.
 Binder then moved up to the German Formula Three Championship: in 2010, he drove for Motopark Academy and finished in twelfth place in the championship, with a best result of third position; 2011 saw him move to the Jo Zeller Racing team, for whom he improved to eighth place despite missing a round of the championship; and for the 2012 season he is driving for the Van Amersfoort Racing team.
 In 2011 he also competed in one round of the FIA Formula Two Championship, held at the Austrian Red Bull Ring.

 Binder made his GP2 Series début in the tenth round of the 2012 season, held at the Circuit de Spa-Francorchamps.
 He replaced Giancarlo Serenelli in the Lazarus team, where he partnered Sergio Canamasas.
 He did not score any championship points.

-For the 2015 season, he will partner Ferrari Academy driver Raffaele Marciello at Trident Racing.

-In 2018, he signed a contract with Juncos Racing to run the no. 32 car in 6 races of the 2018 IndyCar Series.
+The following year, Binder would remain at Lazarus for a full-time assault at GP2.
+Taking three points finishes, including a season-best sixth at Monte Carlo, the Austrian would end up 23rd in the standings.

+A switch to Arden International was in order for the 2014 season, where Binder teamed up with Brazilian André Negrão.
+However, whilst his teammate turned out to score points regularly during the second half of the year, Binder would regress, only amassing three points on his way to 25th in the championship.